History of Land Ownership

 To continue this endeavor, the museum provides handouts of this information for museum visitors.
 The list included below is an example of some of the subjects which have been addressed.
 The articles are provided to assist in the explaination of items included in the museum.
 They are not intended to provide a detailed study of the subject.
 Visitors may obtain a copy of most of this information during their visit to the museum.
 This information is not copyrighted; however, some subjects and information contained in the articles may be protected by separate copyright.
 It is recommended that use of the information be for personal use.
 Copies of this information are not be distributed without specific authorization from the Museum of Measurement and Time.

-A copy of almanac subjects is available when you visit the museum.
+A list of almanac subjects is provided below.
+Copies are available when you visit the museum.
 Please make your request for specific information upon arrival.
 For persons unable to visit the museum, written requests will be addressed on an individual basis.

 This information is featured below and will be changed periodically.
 Visit us often for the updates!